theyareonit/linux-gaming-optimization/README.md

 EndSection
 ```

 This is just a basic configuration file to set all pointers to use evdev, and to disable mouse acceleration.
-You can use the same pointer transformation matrix as with libinput to control sensitivity.
+Like with libinput, you can use the `TransformationMatrix` option to set an exact sensitivity.

 You may additionally want to force all keyboards to use evdev with `MatchIsKeyboard`.

 # 6. NVIDIA GPUs